-(c) Software and software licenses
+(b) Software and software licenses

 The Group includes acquired and internally developed software used in operations or administration as intangible assets.
 They are accounted for using the cost model whereby capitalized costs are amortized on a straight-line basis over their estimated useful life.
 Residual values and useful lives are reviewed at each reporting date.
-In addition, they are subject to impairment testing as described in Note 9.
+In addition, they are subject to impairment testing as described in Note 10.
 The following useful lives are applied:

+Software

+$$2-5$$

-Software 2-5 years
+years